rafalf/personal/_posts/2016-10-20-appium-installation-python-safari.md

 ---
 layout: post
-title:  "Appium: How to configure Appium for web apps on Android emulator running Safari with Python"
+title:  "Appium: How to configure Appium and Android emulator for testing web apps on Chrome browser with Python"
 date:   2016-10-20
-desc: "How to configure appium for testing web apps on Safari with Python"
+desc: "How to configure Appium and Android emulator for testing web apps on Chrome browser with Python"
 keywords: "appium, python, webdriver"
 categories: [Automation]
-tags: [Appium, Automation, Python]
+tags: [Appium, Automation, Python, Android]
 published: true
 ---

 Appium is an open source test automation framework for use with native, hybrid and mobile web apps.
-The aim of this post is to install Appium on Windows and get it running web app tests on Safari with Python.
-A short example of Python script will be provided at the very end of this post to test Facebook home page.
+The aim of this post is to install Android emulator & Appium on Windows and get it running web app tests on Chrome.
+By the end of this post, we'll go through all steps required to get the tools installed that the Python test included in this post can be run to test briefly whether the Facebook home page is loaded or not in the browser.

 &nbsp;